nanadanelia/TeamB-DDIT-2026/sprint_plan_v2.md

 | 6 | May 11 to 17 | Final revisions.
 Complete supporting document.
 Prepare for Q&A. | Deck at presentation standard.
 Supporting document drafted. |
 | 7 | May 18 to 22 | Final polish and submission prep. | Submit to Teams folder by Thursday May 22 at 18:00. |

+---

 ## Team meeting cadence

 Minimum two meetings per week for Weeks 1 to 4.
 Minimum three meetings per week for Weeks 5 to 7.
+We will meet every Sunday.

 ---